-An internal audit is an organizational initiative to monitor and analyze its own business operations in order to determine how well it conforms to a set of specific criteria.
+An internal audit (IA) is an organizational initiative to monitor and analyze its own business operations in order to determine how well it conforms to a set of specific criteria.

 In the enterprise, an internal audit can focus on enterprise risk management functions, security processes or maintaining regulatory compliance, as well as many other business departments and activities.
 As part of the internal audit plan, auditors try to find discrepancies between operational processes and what those processes are designed to do.
-If internal auditors do find discrepancies, they report them to company leadership so the processes can be improved.Content Continues Below
+If internal auditors do find discrepancies, these issues are included in the final report issued to company leadership so the processes can be improved.Content Continues Below

-Internal audit plans are often designed as a preemptive maneuver to maintain operational efficiency and financial reliability, as well as to safeguard assets.
+Internal audit plans are often designed as a pre-emptive maneuver to maintain operational efficiency and financial reliability, as well as to safeguard assets.

 Regular internal audits assess a company's controls and help uncover evidence of fraud, waste or abuse.
 The frequency of internal audits will depend on the department or process being examined.
 Some types of manufacturing may require daily audits for quality control, while a department such as human resources may require only an annual audit of records.